Greengage-project/Documentation/docs/tools/downscaling/index.md

 This is a case study in the city of Lindau (Germany) that illustrates how the tool operates, the results it produces, and the visualization it provides.

-In this visualiser you can see the concentration level of each street, as well as apply different types of restrictions in the city to see the effect they have.
+In this visualizer you can see the concentration level of each street, as well as apply different types of restrictions in the city to see the effect they have.

 <div style="text-align: center;">